8 Surprising Facts about Arthritis

 7. Gout is a type of arthritis

 Gout isn’t on most people’s radar.
-We may remember reading about old overweight, kings afflicted with it because they ate and drank too much.
+We may remember reading about old, overweight kings afflicted with it because they ate and drank too much.
 In reality, it can be triggered by lifestyle, but it’s also linked to other risk factorsleaving site icon Family history, recent surgeries, traumas and other problems play a role.
-When there are high levels of uric acid in the blood, gout leads to painful swelling in the feet, ankles or knees.
+When there are high levels of uric acid in the blood, gout leads to painful swelling commonly in the big toe but can affect joints in the ankles, knees, elbows, wrists and fingers.

 8. You can lower your chance of getting arthritis